AR-15–style rifle: Production and sales

 The first version produced for commercial sale by Colt was the SP1 model AR-15 Sporter in .223 Remington, with a 20 in barrel and issued with five-round magazines.
 Initial sales of the Colt AR-15 were slow, primarily due to its fixed sights and carry handle that made scopes difficult to mount and awkward to use.
-Military development of the compact M4 carbine encouraged production of a 16 in barreled civilian SP1 carbine with a collapsible buttstock beginning in 1977.
+Military development of compact military AR-15 carbines encouraged production of a 16 in barreled civilian SP1 carbine with a collapsible buttstock beginning in 1977.
 These carbines have become popular for police use in confined urban spaces, and the collapsible buttstock compensates for the additional thickness of body armor.
 The shorter barrel reduced bullet velocity by about five percent, and bullet energy by about 10%.
 The shorter barrel required moving the gas port closer to the chamber, exposing the self-loading system to higher pressures and temperatures which increased stress on moving parts like the bolt lugs and extractor.
 Although Colt offered a heavier 20 in barrel for improved accuracy beginning in 1986, increased barrel weight may impair ergonomic balance; so shorter barrels have dominated recent rifle production.

-In the 1990s, sales of AR-15 style rifles increased dramatically, partly as a result of the introduction of the flat top upper receiver (M4 variant) which allowed scopes and sighting devices to be easily mounted as well as new features such as free floating hand guards that increased accuracy.
-While only a handful of companies were manufacturing these rifles in 1994, by the 21st century the number of AR-15 style rifles had more than doubled.
-From 2000 to 2015, the number of manufacturers of AR-15 style rifles increased from 29 to an estimated 500.
-AR-15 style rifles are now available in a wide range of configurations and calibers from a large number of manufacturers.
+In the 1990s, sales of AR-15–style rifles increased dramatically, partly as a result of the introduction of the flat top upper receiver (M4 variant) which allowed scopes and sighting devices to be easily mounted as well as new features such as free floating hand guards that increased accuracy.
+While only a handful of companies were manufacturing these rifles in 1994, by the 21st century the number of AR-15–style rifles had more than doubled.
+From 2000 to 2015, the number of manufacturers of AR-15–style rifles increased from 29 to an estimated 500.

+AR-15–style rifles are now available in a wide range of configurations and calibers from a large number of manufacturers.
 These configurations range from standard full-sizes rifles with 20 in barrels, to short carbine-length models with 16 in barrels, adjustable length stocks and optical sights, to long range target models with 24 in barrels, bipods and high-powered scopes.

 In September 2019, Colt Firearms announced it was discontinuing production of the AR-15 for the consumer market, citing "significant excess manufacturing capacity" across the industry and the company's "high-volume contracts" with military and police forces that were "absorbing all of Colt's manufacturing capacity for rifles".
 However, in 2020, Colt resumed production of the AR-15, following a surge in demand in the United States consumer market.